 \section{Random symplectic matrices}

-In this section, we discuss results relating to (uniformly) random symplectic matrices.
-These results will then be used in supplementary information \ref{app:LocalDynamics_PauliMixing} to show that the random local circuit model we consider approximately satisfies the requirement of Pauli mixing: it maps any initial Pauli operator to the uniform distribution over all Pauli operators.
+In this section we discuss results relating to (uniformly) random symplectic matrices.
+These results will then be used in the Section \ref{app:LocalDynamics_PauliMixing} to show that the random local circuit model we consider approximately satisfies the requirement of Pauli mixing: it maps any initial Pauli operator to the uniform distribution over all Pauli operators.

 An equivalent way to write the symplectic condition $S^T J S =J$ is that the columns of the matrix $S = (\u_1, \v_1, \u_2, \v_2, \ldots, \u_n, \v_n )$ satisfy